UBC-MDS/movielover_py/docs/proposal.md

 - A line chart of U.S. gross revenue by genre against year;
 - A bar chart of U.S. gross revenue by genre;
-- A scatterplot of U.S. gross revenue and movie runtime.
+- A scatterplot of rating and movie runtime.